sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/03-typescript-oop-and-modules/README.md

 [ ] Validate that TypeScript uses duck typing for interfaces by creating a function that expects a particular type and passing such an object as a literal works.

+[ ] Using super for functions other than constructors